infracost/docs/docs/guides/gitlab_ci_migration.md

 ### CI-specific formats

-The `infracost output` command now has two new format options: `gitlab-comment` and `slack-message`.
-We already have formats for GitHub which are used by our [GitHub actions](https://github.com/infracost/actions) and we will be adding formats for Azure DevOps repos and Bitbucket later.
+The `infracost comment` command has a dedicated `gitlab` format.
+We already have formats for GitHub which are used by our [GitHub actions](https://github.com/infracost/actions) and Azure DevOps Repos ([Infracost tasks](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost-tasks)).
+We will be adding a format for Bitbucket later.

+For posting a Slack message the `infracost output` command has a dedicated `slack-message` option now.
+[This example](https://gitlab.com/infracost/infracost-gitlab-ci/-/tree/master/examples/slack) explains how to use it.

 ### Cost summary